wuranbo/vim-json/readme.md

 Common problems
 ---------------

-This is the expected behavior:
+This is the expected behavior of the plugin:
 ![showcase](http://i.imgur.com/cmL1GNc.gif)

 Most trouble, little as it is, has to do with Vim's newfangled concealing, which most people aren't yet familiar with, as it was introduced as recently as Vim 7.3+.
 If you just don't care for concealing you can easily disable it adding `let g:vim_json_syntax_conceal = 0` to your `.vimrc`.